backstage/backstage/.changeset/mean-carpets-provide.md

 '@backstage/plugin-catalog-backend-module-azure': patch
 ---

-Remove duplications from Azure search before commiting the new locations to the catalog.
+Remove duplications from Azure search before committing the new locations to the catalog.